 - propose additional risk management measures where appropriate.

-The department has conducted a separate pest risk analysis for Cucumber green mottle mosaic virus (CGMMV) to address Australia’s emergency measures against this virus.
+Cucumber green mottle mosaic virus (CGMMV) to address Australia’s emergency measures against this virus.
 The conditions recommended in the department’s final pest risk analysis for CGMMV were adopted in this review.

 Summary of review and proposed measures